CalyxOS/calyxos.org/pages/_posts/2022-09-10-sep-android12L-pixels-fp4.md

 CalyxOS 3.9.0 - Android 12L is now available for all supported Pixels, i.e. Pixel 3 - 6a, and the Fairphone 4

-It is currently in the beta channel and will be bumped to stable soon depending on feedback.
-Factory images will be available at that time as well.

 Work on Android 13 continues!

 ## Changelog